ComplotTeam/Quickipedia/README.md

 #### Colin Nordmark - Full-Stack Developer:

-**Personal Note:** Residing in Stockholm, Sweden, Colin brings a creative and ambitious energy to the world of coding with a passion for media production and digital game design.
+**Personal Note:** Residing in Stockholm, Sweden, Colin brings a creative and ambitious energy to the world of coding with a background in media production and digital game design.

 #### Marisa Pinheiro - Full-Stack Developer: